EnvisionDoc/enos_fundamental_zh/reference/glossary.md

 ### dashboard

 A dashboard is a form of visual presentation of data.
-In EnOS, reports can be prepared using the reporting tool to drag and drop charts or controls.
+In EnOS™, reports can be prepared using the reporting tool to drag and drop charts or controls.
 Multiple types of analytical charts and controls may be included in the reports, and such operations as filtering, screening and associated queries are supported.

 ### data development